era1112/geo-tester/README.md

 Findings:
 - "primitive" garmin-type gps's accept the stream and decode a position
 - "smarter" devices (ie. android handsets) recieve the individual beacons, but the OS does not accept it as a valid fix.
-Device does not throw a "gps error" state, usually just keeps the gps position as the last valid position.
+Device does not throw a "gps error" state, seems to keep the last valid position or fails to provide a location without going into a "no location" alert.

 Setup:
 - Download real-world RINEX data: